MAPF-Competition/Start-Kit/Prepare_Your_Planner.md

 The starting point for implementing your scheduler is to look at the files `src/TaskScheduler.cpp` and `inc/TaskScheduler.h`.
 - Implement your own preprocessing function `TaskScheduler::initialize()`.
 - Implement your own scheduling function `TaskScheduler::plan()`.
 The inputs to the `plan` function are a time limit and a reference to a vector of integers as the result schedule.
 The ith integer in the result scheduler is the index of the task assigned to the ith agent.
+- Don't change the definitions for the `TaskScheduler::initialize()` and `TaskScheduler::plan()` functions.
+Except this, you are free to add new members/functions to the `TaskScheduler` class.
 - Don’t override any operating system-related functions (signal handlers)
 - Don’t interfere with the running program -- stack manipulation etc
 - Don’t modify any start kit functions and modify / call / interfere with any start kit variables or objects, including those in: